arridhow/character-match/README.md

 ![Demo](/public/demo.png)

-A web made with ReactJS and Tailwind CSS, deployed with Firebase.
+A web made with ReactJS (Typescript) and Tailwind CSS, deployed with Firebase.
 This is a college assignment project for the course `Teori Bahasa Automata` University of Riau.

 ### Live Demo